 Step 2: Compile Your Business Information (1 Day)

-Prepare the information your AI assistant will need: list of services, working hours, answers to the 10-20 most common questions, booking rules.
+Prepare the information your AI assistant will need: list of services, working hours, answers to the 10-20 most common questions, and any special instructions.
 This is 30-60 minutes of work.

 Step 3: Choose a Provider and Book a Consultation (1 Day)